 ACCESSORIES

 Hanger Rods: Galvanized mild steel threaded both ends, galvanized threaded one end, or galvanized continuous threaded.
+Hanger rods shall not be spliced.

 Inserts: Malleable iron case of galvanized steel shell and expander plug for threaded connection with lateral adjustment, top slot for reinforcing rods, lugs for attaching to forms; size inserts to suit threaded hanger rods.
 Suitable concrete inserts for pipe and equipment hangers shall be set and properly located for all pipe and equipment to be suspended from concrete construction.
 If the inserts are later found not to be in the proper location for the placement of hangers, then drilled anchors shall be installed.
 Drilled anchors in concrete or masonry shall be submitted for the approval by the Owner.